KennyLowe/AzureStack-Labs/README.md

 - Understand Azure Resource Manager templates and versioning.
 - Use Azure Resource Manager version profiles to install PowerShell
-- Create an Azure resource group and deploy and Azure Resource Manager template.
+- Create an Azure resource group and deploy an Azure Resource Manager template.
-- Use the Azure Stack Policy module to constrain the resource group.
-- Test the limits of the constrained resource group.
+- Use the Azure Stack Policy module to constrain the resource group and test the limits of the constrained resource group.
-- Use the Azure Stack template validator to identify versioning incompatibilities
+- Use the Azure Stack template validator to identify versioning incompatibilities.
-- Update the template for Azure Stack.
+- Update templates for Azure Stack.

 ### Prerequisites